BQSKit/bqskit/README.md

 ## Copyright

+The software in this repository is licensed under the **BSD free software license** and can be used in source or binary form for any purpose as long as the relevant licensing information is reproduced.
+See the **LICENSE** file for more information.

 Berkeley Quantum Synthesis Toolkit (BQSKit) Copyright (c) 2021, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required